-Living away from the home country, I didn’t need to take a decision whether my children are going to be raised multilingual, it is just meant to be so.
+Living away from the home country, I didn’t need to take a decision on whether my children are going to be raised multilingual, it is just meant to be so.

 Reading books, listening to and singing songs, showing cartoons in 4 languages and speaking different languages in different situations.
 And you know what, it works, she understands everything we say in our family language and some of Dutch and English.
 She likes books and learning letters from all languages.

-Some research in the internet showed that the topic of raising a multilingual child is quite common.
+Some research on the internet showed that the topic of raising a multilingual child is quite common.
 I found these resources particularly interesting and worth attention to.

 Bilingual Monkeys, created by an educator and parent who has worked with hundreds of bilingual and multilingual children over the past 20 years, offers strategies and support for busy parents seeking to raise bilingual children